 Serial Input Serial Output

 Let all the flip-flop be initially in the reset condition i.e. Q3 = Q2 = Q1 = Q0 = 0.
-If we entry of a four bit binary number 1 1 1 1 into the register.
-When this is to be done, this number should be applied to Din bit by with the LSB bit applied first.
+If an entry of a four bit binary number 1 1 1 1 is made into the register, this number should be applied to Din bit with the LSB bit applied first.
 The D input of FF-3 i.e. D3 is connected to serial data input Din.
 Output of FF-3 i.e. Q3 is connected to the input of the next flip-flop i.e. D2 and so on.

 Apply the next bit to be stored i.e. 1 to Din.
 Apply the clock pulse.
 As soon as the third negative clock edge hits, FF-1 will be set and output will be modified to Q3 Q2 Q1 Q0 = 1110.

 Similarly with Din = 1 and with the fourth negative clock edge arriving, the stored word in the register is Q3 Q2 Q1 Q0 = 1111.

 In such types of operations, the data is entered serially and taken out in parallel fashion.

 Data is loaded bit by bit.
 The outputs are disabled as long as the data is loading.

 As soon as the data loading gets completed, all the flip-flops contain their required data, the outputs are enabled so that all the loaded data is made available over all the output lines at the same time.

 4 clock cycles are required to load a four bit word.
 Hence the speed of operation of SIPO mode is same as that of SISO mode.